Business of Coaching

 We serve coaches at many levels, so here's some general advice based on your financial goals.
 If your goal is an annual salary of $50,000, you can often do that just by being a great coach and without also being a great marketer.

-For example, if your specialty was in helping clients build habits via digital coaching, your target for $50,000/year should be to win 25 chat clients from being featured and pull in an additional 50 clients through your own network.
+For example, if your specialty was in helping clients build habits via habit coaching, your target for $50,000/year should be to win 25 chat clients from being featured and pull in an additional 50 clients through your own network.
 The clients pay $15/week for chat coaching and many of them will upgrade to occasional phone consultations (you set your own price for those).
 To win that many chat clients, you should be targeting a cancelation rate of 2% or below.

 If your focus is on phone sessions, then the client load could be much, much lower.
 Almost all coaches charge at least $100 per session.